cape-town-testing/meetup/2018-Q4/Presentations/Security.md

   2. OWASP and SAMM - check definitions on wikipedia
   3. used to determine where they are right now and where they can improve - questionaires out to whole organisation to learn levels of maturity
 5. CSG offer software-as-a-service, but cape town mainly operate under licensing

 >"A computer lets you make more mistakes faster than any other invention with the possible exceptions of handguns and Tequila."
 Mitch Ratcliffe

-Security isn't just a developers job.  have scrum teams. collective ownership.
+6. Security isn't just a developers job.
+Have scrum teams - collective ownership.

-other rolses like analysis and test must also be security aware
+7. Other roles like analysis and test must also be security aware

-"How can i chapion seuciry in my space"
+8. "How can I chapion seuciry in my space?"

-if policy isn't explicit about how to deal with security vulnerablities - could have legislative penalties and reputational damage
+	1. If policy isn't explicit about how to deal with security vulnerablities - could have legislative penalties and reputational damage

-legal issues - GDPR and POPI
+  2. Legal issues - GDPR and POPI

-Avoid circular discussions when speaking to people who are looking at things from conflicting angles
+  3. Avoid circular discussions when speaking to people who are looking at things from conflicting angles

-Check CVSS (common vulnerabilities scoring system)
+  4. Check CVSS (common vulnerabilities scoring system)

-in the coming years, delivery teams will have to be more security conscious in all domains (analysis dev and test)
+9. In the coming years, delivery teams will have to be more security conscious in all domains (analysis, development and test)

-Think about threat models - need to upskill ourselves.
+10. Think about threat models - need to upskill ourselves.
 Attack simulations need much upskilling

-Get to tknow the toolsets - Wirshark, Kali fiddler OWASP ZAP
+11. Get to know the toolsets - Wirshark, Kali, Fiddler, OWASP, ZAP

-The course from pluralsight - hack yourself first - very useful course
+12. The course from Pluralsight - __Hack yourself first__ - very useful course

-Question - smaller companies won't have budget to make security a priority.
+13. __Question__: Smaller companies won't have budget to make security a priority.
+What can they do?
-Answer - they have a team at corporate level to address this.
+  1. __Answer__: CSG have a team at corporate level to address this.
 Not about being perfect.
 Its about being ethical.
 POPI and GDPR will have to be a focus - as its law
-Needs to become a part of what we're doing.
+14. Needs to become a part of what we're doing.
 It isn't that difficult once you get started.
 OWASP is a really good resource